 With What Frequency Should I Tuckpoint?

-Where tuckpointing is an aesthetic correction and preventative measure, the process of sealing mortar joints which are exposed to the elements is referred to as repointing.
-This process seals dryness in and keeps water out in order to prevent additional cracking or major damage from occurring.
+While tuckpointing is a preventive measure for cosmetic correction purposes, repointing is the process of sealing mortar joints that are exposed to the elements of nature.
+This seals the dryness and keeps the water out, giving the masonry waterproofing ability and preventing cracking damage from forming.

 When is Repointing Necessary?